kaustuvkunal/map-reduce/README.md

 ## MapReduce

- - An extnsive tutorial of MapReduce framework covering all Itsfeatures with examples.
+ - An extnsive tutorial of MapReduce framework covering all Its features with examples.